hexdump0815/imagebuilder/doc/chromebooks/installation/luks-installation.md

 # What now?

-now after the system is installed onto memory you can look into [what next](./post-installation.md) you can do on your device
+now after the system is installed onto memory you might want to [tweak it a lil bit](../post-installation.md)